SnowyMouse/invader/README.md

                                ignore these.
 Use multiple times for multiple queries.
 This takes precedence over --search.
   -h --help                    Show this list of options.
-  -i --info                    Show license and credits.
+  -i --info                    Show credits, source info, and other info.
   -j --threads                 Set the number of threads to use for parallel
                                bludgeoning when using --all.
 Default: CPU
                                thread count